SkimsGiving: getting new riders into skimboarding and bringing smiles to children's faces | Photo: Sanderlin

 This event had the local pro team skimmers from Zap giving one-on-one instructions to the community, with The Compound providing skimboards.

-The local county, Sarasota, supported the venue by allowing beach use when community gathering is difficult, especially during a global pandemic.
+The local county, Sarasota, supported the venue by allowing beach use when community gatherings are difficult, especially during a global pandemic.

 In addition to The Compound and Sharky's Beach Club, they provided lunch for all participants.